Craton: Formation

+Root origin

 The origin of the roots of cratons is still debated.
 However, the present understanding of cratonization began with the publication in 1978 of a paper by Thomas H. Jordan in Nature.
-Jordan proposed that cratons formed from a high degree of partial melting of the upper mantle, with 30 to 40 percent of the source rock entering the melt.
+Jordan proposes that cratons formed from a high degree of partial melting of the upper mantle, with 30 to 40 per cent of the source rock entering the melt.
 Such a high degree of melting was possible because of the high mantle temperatures of the Archean.
-The extraction of so much magma left behind a solid peridotite residue that was enriched in lightweight magnesium, and thus lower in chemical density than undepleted mantle.
-This lower chemical density compensated for the effects of thermal contraction as the craton and its roots cooled, so that the physical density of the cratonic roots matched that of the surrounding hotter, but more chemically dense, mantle.
+The extraction of so much magma left behind a solid peridotite residue that was enriched in lightweight magnesium and thus lower in chemical density than the undepleted mantle.
+This lower chemical density compensated for the effects of thermal contraction as the craton and its roots cooled so that the physical density of the cratonic roots matched that of the surrounding hotter but more chemically dense mantle.
 In addition to cooling the craton roots and lowering their chemical density, the extraction of magma also increased the viscosity and melting temperature of the craton roots and prevented mixing with the surrounding undepleted mantle.
 The resulting mantle roots have remained stable for billions of years.
-Jordan suggested that depletion occurred primarily in subduction zones and secondarily as flood basalts.
+Jordan suggests that depletion occurred primarily in subduction zones and secondarily as flood basalts.

 This model of melt extraction from the upper mantle has held up well with subsequent observations.
 The properties of mantle xenoliths confirm that the geothermal gradient is much lower beneath continents than oceans.
 The olivine of craton root xenoliths is extremely dry, which would give the roots a very high viscosity.
 Rhenium–osmium dating of xenoliths indicates that the oldest melting events took place in the early to middle Archean.
 Significant cratonization continued into the late Archean, accompanied by voluminous mafic magmatism.

 However, melt extraction alone cannot explain all the properties of craton roots.
-Jordan noted in his original paper that this mechanism could be effective for constructing craton roots only down to a depth of 200 km.
+Jordan notes in his paper that this mechanism could be effective for constructing craton roots only down to a depth of 200 km.
 The great depths of craton roots required further explanation.
-The 30 to 40 percent partial melting of mantle rock at 4 to 10 GPa pressure produces komatiite magma and a solid residue very close in composition to Archean lithospheric mantle, but continental shields do not contain enough komatiite to match the expected depletion.
+The 30 to 40 per cent partial melting of mantle rock at 4 to 10 GPa pressure produces komatiite magma and a solid residue very close in composition to Archean lithospheric mantle.
+Still, continental shields do not contain enough komatiite to match the expected depletion.
 Either much of the komatiite never reached the surface, or other processes aided craton root formation.
+There are many competing hypotheses of how cratons have been formed.